 Frequent users gripe that the sugar changed in color and flavor.
 Some packages contained sugar that was hard and didn't appear to be fresh.

 Dissolves thoroughly and mixes well, thanks to the fine grains that make this sugar well-suited for baking purposes.
 Nice sweet flavor.
+Great for cocktails.
 Available in multi-packs.

 Cartons are prone to leaking, and few arrived spilling sugar before customers could use them.